 “You don’t repress the people,” Bolivian General Williams Kaliman told President Evo Morales.
 “This is what you taught us.”
 Evo’s excessive thirst for power had become toxic.
 After his third electoral mischief, he had to go.
-Distracted statesmen came to his aid, enthusiastic about defending a lost cause.
+Alberto Fernández came to his aid, enthusiastic about defending a lost cause.

 Chile’s president, Sebastián Piñera, proclaimed with solemn emphasis: “We are at war against a powerful enemy.”
 Just another rhetorical excess motivated by the popular mobilizations against him.
 But General Javier Iturriaga del Campo was quick to contradict him: “I am happy, I am not at war with anyone,” he said.